Mikhail Simonov case: Course of events

 Mikhail Simonov was born around 1960 in Voronezh, and in recent years he worked as the director of a restaurant car and lived in Belarus.

 In March 2022, Mikhail Simonov wrote two comments to other people's posts: "Killing children and women, we sing songs on Channel One.
 We, Russia, have become godless.
 Forgive us, Lord!" and "Russian pilots bomb children".

-On November 9, 2022, officers of the authorities came with a Bulgarian saw to the apartment where Mikhail Simonov was staying with his friends.
+On November 9, 2022, officers of the authorities came with an angle grinder to the apartment where Mikhail Simonov was staying with his friends.

 The first time they couldn't open a case, and the second time too (the case was returned "due to the absence of a crime", but then handed over to another employee).
 In December, Simonov's term in pretrial detention was extended, and the following was noted about his health at the time: "Elderly Simonov can't hear well and speaks with difficulty, and in addition, he told the court that he has "prostatitis and a lot of various ailments."
 The state of health of the detainee did not affect the court's decision, since, according to the judge, the defendant is a danger to society and can hide from the city».

 On March 30, 2023, a verdict was handed down under Article 207.3 of the Criminal Code.
 The pensioner received seven years in prison.
 The verdict was handed down in the Tymyryazevsky District Court of Moscow.

 In the last word, Mikhail Simonov specified that he was born and raised in the family of a veteran of the Great Patriotic War, and his mother survived the blockade of Leningrad, and "there simply could not be any negative attitude [to the army] in him".

 The human rights project "Memorial" recognized Mikhail Simonov as a political prisoner.